 Reported from Chicago, Washington D.C., Florida & Mideast war zone.
 1st Place, 2023 SPJ Sunshine State Awards, Arts & Culture Criticism / Commentary.
-Finalist, 2024 Florida SPJ & Florida Press Club honors.
+Finalist, 2024 and 2025 Florida SPJ & Florida Press Club honors.
 Authored the novel, Charity Bashed.
 Digital Media MA.

 The season in theater, 2025-26: A rich offering of Broadway standouts and provocative world premieres